eea/eea.docker.matrix.synapse/README.md

 * `RIOT_BASE_URL` Will be included in emails
 * `PUBLIC_BASE_URL` the same as SERVER_NAME
 * `REGISTRATION_ENABLED` "yes"/"no"
+* `MXISD_TOKEN` secret token, enables appservice-mxisd app that links to the identity service url to enable the sending of invitations to users that are not logged in
+* `MXISD_AS_TOKEN`  secret token, used in appservice-mxisd

 ## Copyright and license